 In cases of mild TBI, a CT scan is periodically done to observe if the hematoma is getting enlarged.
 Medications include opioids, anti-seizure drugs, diuretics, and drugs to induce sedation or coma.

-Surgical intervention is the important treatment strategy used to manage moderate and severe TBIs.
+Surgical intervention is an important treatment strategy used to manage moderate and severe TBIs.
 A hematoma or a contusion could be effectively removed through surgery.
 Skull fractures are also repaired using surgery.
 Even after the treatment, the patient may require rehabilitation to overcome the trauma.
 It is done to regain a patient’s physical strength, speech, mobility, and memory or cognitive abilities.
-This may be for few days or maybe lifelong.
+This may be for a few days or maybe lifelong.

 Traumatic brain injury law and Claims

 Within a few months, the cost of traumatic brain injury treatment may reach thousands of dollars.
 When the victim requires lifetime treatment and rehabilitation, it may cost several million dollars.

 If the victim acquires a permanent disability, he may be unable to carry out any Activities of daily Living (ADL).
 This makes the family of the victim face a huge financial crisis with the burden of caring for the victim or providing him an assisted-living facility.
 Victim of a TBI has the rights to file a lawsuit to claim the damages caused by the injury